AndrewPochapsky/zk-battleship/README.md

   -   Turn `2`: Player2 provides a proof of the outcome of the reveal and also provides a coordinate they wish for Player1 to reveal.

        ...
-  -   Turn `n`: Going player provides an impact proof of the coordinate proposed by the opposting player during Turn `n-1` and provides a coordinate for the opposing player to reveal on Turn `n+1`.
+  -   Turn `n`: Going player provides an impact proof of the coordinate proposed by the opposing player during Turn `n-1` and provides a coordinate for the opposing player to reveal on Turn `n+1`.

 If at any point a player runs out of ships, the game ends.